 If an applicant is requesting credit for coursework completed at another college or university, the applicant must submit the "Transfer of Credit Request" form along with transcripts and course descriptions (syllabi may be requested as needed) for the coursework for which they are requesting credit.
-All requests for transfer of credit must be submitted during the Application process.
+All requests for transfer of credit must be submitted with the application for admission.